elotroalex/chiens/_texts/translation.md

 - what is that? what is that?
 - through my hand I see stars
 - obsolete freedoms
-- a revolute face caught in the frost and the overhang and the yaws' net.
+- a repulsed face caught in the frost and the overhang and the yaws' net.

 - {:.sp} The Reciter.